Our Scrappage, Recycling and Car Blog

 First things first; it’s extremely important that you follow your car-maker’s recommendations in terms of oil viscosity.
 All engine oil is no longer created equal, and getting the wrong type can result in poor performance, potential engine damage and even the dreaded ‘check engine’ light.

 The same also goes for the oil filter.
-At one point filters were all the same, but now different filters suit different oil change intervals.
+At one point, filters were all the same, but now different filters suit different oil change intervals.
 A car with an oil change recommendation of 3,000 miles will need a different filter to one with a recommendation of 6,000.

 There is a big difference between an economy filter and a good one, and it’s one of those expenses where budgeting is a false economy, especially given that the price gap isn’t huge.
 So, make sure you get the correct oil filter for your car.

-The tools to change your engine oil
+The tools you need to change your engine oil

 Here are the tools you’ll need for changing your own engine oil: